joshstephenson/GCD-CourseProject/README.md

 ---

 ## Overview of operations for `run_analysis.R`
-The script `run_analysis.R` retrieves acceleromater and gyroscope values measured across a range of 30 subjects in 6 different activities.
-The data is stored on the web in a zip file and is organized into subfolders based on whether it is test or train data.
+The script `run_analysis.R` retrieves accelerometer and gyroscope values measured across a range of 30 subjects in 6 different activities.
+The data is stored on the web in a zip file and is organized into sub-folders based on whether it is test or train data.
 This data is retrieved, unzipped and then cleaned and process.
 This document outlines the specifics of that process.

 Data is made available by the Machine Learning Repository of the University of California, Irvine.
 Read more: [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

-Individuals responsible for this project:
+Dataset attribution:
 - Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.